- Foundational Legal Skills

 - legal and ethical issues in paramedicine

-Dominique Moritz is a PhD student and a lecturer and tutor in the USC Law School and the School of Health and Sport Sciences at the University of the Sunshine Coast (USC).
+Dominique Moritz is a lecturer in the USC Law School at the University of the Sunshine Coast (USC).
 Dominique has a Master of Laws degree with a focus on health and medical law and has also completed a Graduate Diploma of Legal Practice, Bachelor of Laws and Bachelor of Justice (Criminology).
 Dominique has been admitted as a Solicitor in the Supreme Court of Queensland.